percona/percona-server-mongodb-operator/source/update.rst

    * ``4.4-latest``, ``4.2-latest``, ``4.0-latest``, ``3.6-latest`` - same as
      above, but preserves specific major MongoDB version for newly provisioned clusters (ex.
 4.4 will not be automatically used instead of 4.2),
-   * *specific version number* - specify the desired version explicitly (version numbers are specified as {{{mongodb44recommended}}},
+   * *version number* - specify the desired version explicitly (version numbers are specified as {{{mongodb44recommended}}},
      {{{mongodb42recommended}}}, etc.),
    * ``Never`` or ``Disabled`` - disable automatic upgrades.